railsbridge-boston/cookbook/venue-coordination/README.md

 * Is it easily accessible by public transit?

 Security:
+* How far in advance do we need to give the venue our guest list?:
 * Is there a security guard downstairs?
 Who do we give the guest list to?
 * Do we have access to the building over the weekend?
 Is the building door locked?

 Bathroom:
-* Is there a unisex bathroom?
+* Is there a gender neutral bathroom?

 Trash
 * If the trash overflows what can we do?